influxdata/influxdb-client-js/influxdb-client-apis.getbucketsrequest.name.md

 ## GetBucketsRequest.name property

-Only returns buckets with a specific name.
+Bucket name.
+Only returns buckets with this specific name.

 <b>Signature:</b>